FedeDP/falco-home-security/README.md

 With this plugin, Falco will become your smart home protector;
 Want to know how many people are in your home?
 How many cats?
 Here we are!

-Basically, the idea is to capture image from IP cameras/webcams around your house, and let Falco manage events coming from those, through a plugin!
+Basically, the idea is to capture frames from IP cameras/webcams around your house, and let Falco manage events coming from those, through a plugin!

 ## Setup